apache/calcite-avatica/site/_docs/json_reference.md

 `connection_id` The identifier for the connection to fetch schemas from.

-`catalog` (required string) The name of the catalog to fetch the schema from.
+`catalog` (optional string) The name of the catalog to fetch the schema from.

-`schemaPattern` (required string) A Java pattern of schemas to fetch.
+`schemaPattern` (optional string) A Java pattern of schemas to fetch.

 ### TableTypesRequest